Burbank Pain Management Doctors

 Interventional Pain Management in Glendale

 Having pain in the body is disabling.
-Dr. Chrystina Jeter focuses on the management of all chronic painful conditions.
-Her goal is to treat the entire patient, addressing each problem that contributes to the patient’s pain and inability to live his/her/their life to the fullest.
+The goal of the Pain Management physician is to treat the entire patient, addressing each problem that contributes to the patient’s pain and inability to live his/her/their life to the fullest.

-She is an advocate of patient-centered evidence-based medicine and advocates a multi-disciplinary approach to interventional pain management.
-These modalities may include analgesic therapy, minimally invasive interventions and procedures, physical therapy, complementary alternative medicine, pain psychology and wellness coaching.
+Modalities of Pain Management may include analgesic therapy, minimally invasive interventions and procedures, physical therapy, complementary alternative medicine, pain psychology and wellness coaching.

 Non-Surgical Treatments

-Your first consultation with Dr. Jeter is comprehensive.
-Because pain can be both physical and emotional, she will assess your current pain level, consider your medical history plus your social history, and understand the medications and treatments you have had previously.
-Her experience as a pain management specialist allows her to resourcefully come up with a sound and responsible treatment plan.
+Your first consultation with the pain management physician is comprehensive.
+Because pain can be both physical and emotional, the physician will assess your current pain level, consider your medical history plus your social history, and understand the medications and treatments you have had previously.
+The physician's experience as a pain management specialist allows her / him to resourcefully come up with a sound and responsible treatment plan.

-Dr. Jeter gives treatments in our office and in our procedure centers.
-Below are some of the procedures she routinely performs:
+The physician then gives treatments in our office and in our procedure centers.
+Below are some of the procedures the physician routinely performs:

 Epidural Steroid Injection